 So you’re thinking about progressing your medical career in an English speaking country?
 Well, before you can accept a job as a doctor, nurse or allied health professional, you will need to take the IELTS exam.
 Find out more about the four sections of the test.

-For thousands of overseas doctors looking to move to the UK to work for the NHS, deciding which language test to complete can often be confusing.
-Find out why the OET route may be the best option for medical professionals.
+For thousands of overseas doctors looking to move to the UK to work for the NHS, deciding which language test to complete can often be confusing, especially with little prior knowledge.
+Find out why taking the OET exam could be for you.

 Want to know what IELTS is all about?
 As a doctor or nurse starting your journey to working in an English-speaking country, learn about the IELTS exam, scoring system, results and more.